neo4j-examples/sdn-university/Readme.md

 Starting the application
 ------------------------

-    cd neo4j-spring-examples/sdn-boot
+    cd neo4j-spring-examples/sdn4-university
     mvn spring-boot:run

 Authentication
 --------------
 The application itself does not require any authentication, but if you are running against Neo4j 2.2 or later, you'll need to provide connection credentials for the database.

-These can be specified in `ogm.properties` located in `src/main/resources`
+These can be specified in `application.properties` located in  `config`.
+You can embed the credentials in the URI string, for example:

+    spring.data.neo4j.URI=http://bilbo:baggins@localhost:7474

+or you can supply them as distinct properties:

+    spring.data.neo4j.username=bilbo
+    spring.data.neo4j.password=baggins

 Loading the initial dataset
 ---------------------------